 They were joined by HRH Prince Salman bin Hamad Al Khalifa, the Crown Prince of the Kingdom of Bahrain.

-It supports 10,000 young people every year with the age group of 16-25 year olds into a safe place to live, give them a health assessment and plan support for their individual mental and physical health needs and give them a start to a path of more independence and a job.
-The service centre in Bansley, supports over 60 young people from the area every day.
+It supports 10,000 young people every year with the age group of 16-25-year-olds into a safe place to live, give them a health assessment and plan support for their individual mental and physical health needs and give them a start to a path of more independence and a job.
+The service centre in Barnsley supports over 60 young people from the area every day.
 Last year 7000 people in the Yorkshire and Humber approached the authorities to help.

-During a celebratory event in 2008 William remarked, “That example of selfless service that Centrepoint represents has stayed with me, and that is why it was the first charity that I wanted to be associated with.
-I had witnessed, first hand, the extraordinary courage of so many of Centrepoint’s young people in rising to meet such seemingly insurmountable challenges in their lives.”
+During a celebratory event in 2008, William remarked, “That example of selfless service that Centrepoint represents has stayed with me, and that is why it was the first charity that I wanted to be associated with.
+I had witnessed, first hand, the extraordinary courage of so many of Centrepoint’s young people is rising to meet such seemingly insurmountable challenges in their lives.”

-William and Catherine helped preparing lunch in the kitchen.
+William and Catherine helped to prepare lunch in the kitchen.
 These are some of the activities I love seeing William and Catherine participating.

 They met with residents and talked about their experiences and learn how the Centrepoint Service helped them.

-After the lunch, William and Catherine visited Centre’s new Andy Norman Learning Hub.
+After lunch, William and Catherine visited the Centre’s new Andy Norman Learning Hub.
 The hub has been built to provide a dedicated space and resources to young people at risk of homelessness in Barnsley.
-The hub help them to improve their skills and move towards independent life.
+The hub helps them to improve their skills and move towards an independent life.
 The couple met with the young people who are being helped by the hub.